node-machine/driver-interface/README.md

 Our primary focus at the moment is to finish, test, and document feature-complete implementations of this interface for MySQL, MongoDB, and PostgreSQL.
 Early versions of some drivers will be available for testing as early as the end of this month (February 2016).

+> See https://github.com/particlebanana/waterline-query-docs/issues/2#issuecomment-186622547 for more discussion about the future of this specification and related APIs in Waterline and the Node-Machine project.

 ## License